 This is applied after the sheet has been printed.
 It is called a UV varnish as it is exposed to ultraviolet light which causes a reaction that cures or photopolymerizes the coating.
 It is used to enhance the colours of the inks and protects the surface very well against scratches and liquid.
-You will most commonly see a UV coating on the cover of a magazine as this needs to help the image be eye catching to help compete against the other publications on the magazine stand.
+You will most commonly see a UV coating on the cover of a magazine as this needs to help the image be eye-catching to help compete against the other publications on the magazine stand.
 The most common finishes available are gloss, satin and matt.
-It can possibly yellow over time and can be more of a challenge to recycle.
-If your UV varnished printing is not exposed to the open air it can possibly have quite a noticeable odour which will lessen over time.
+It can yellow over time and can be more of a challenge to recycle.
+If your UV varnished printing is not exposed to the open air it can have quite a noticeable odour which will lessen over time.

 2. Overall AQ Varnish Coating

 Also known as a machine varnish this coating is applied by the printing machine as the final process just after having printed the image on the paper.
-It dries naturally and is not cured, does not have a noticable odour and doesn’t yellow with age.
-It is a slightly cheaper option to UV but is not as resistant to scratches.
+It dries naturally and is not cured, does not have a noticeable odour and doesn’t yellow with age.
+It is a slightly cheaper option than UV but is not as resistant to scratches.
 Consider this one as ideal for the inside pages of a cooking book for example.

 3. Spot and decorative UV varnish

-A standard spot UV is used when it is desirable to highlight pictures, text or a particular area of print to draw attention and make the colours noticable.
-Decorative UV varnishes are much like a standard spot varnish but have unusual finishes that can be visually appealing and have great tactile feel.
+A standard spot UV is used when it is desirable to highlight pictures, text or a particular area of the print to draw attention and make the colours noticeable.
+Decorative UV varnishes are much like a standard spot varnish but have unusual finishes that can be visually appealing and have a great tactile feel.

 4. Scratch Off

-A coating consisting of resins, rubber and pigments used to hide printed details and often used for lottery scratch cards.
+A coating consisting of resins, rubber and pigments is used to hide printed details and is often used for lottery scratch cards.
 They are applied using a screenprinting technique and are available in different colours.
 This is not usually done by your printer and will be sent to a company that specialises in this.